asquare14/aSquare14.github.io/_posts/2020-1-12-week1-fluentd-internship.markdown

 #### Introduction

-Hi everyone !
+Hey everyone !
 I am [Atibhi Agrawal](https://twitter.com/atibhi_a), a pre-final year student of Integrated Masters (Bachelors+Masters) in Electronics and Communication engineering course at International Institute of Information Technology, Bangalore.
 I will be contributing to fluent-d as a part of the CommunityBridge and Cloud Native Computing Foundation's internship program.
 I will also be gettings 4 credits for the same as I have taken it as a project elective under [Professor B.Thangaraju](https://www.iiitb.ac.in/faculty/thangaraju-b) who takes the Operating Systems, Software Engineering courses etc. in our college.

 #### How I heard of fluent-d